Bubbling limits of non collapsing polarized K3 surfaces: Preliminaries

-Next, the completion of the period domain along $D_\theta$s is presented (the author believes that this is well-known for experts but he can not find the literature.
+where $H_\theta = \theta^\perp \subset \h_\C$, parametrizes the isomorphism classes of marked ALE gravitational instantons and $\h_\C$ does the isomorphism classes of marked affine ALE gravitational instantons.
+Next, the completion of $\h_\C^\circ$ along $H_\theta$ is presented (the author believes that this is well-known for experts but he can not find the literature.
 So we give proofs here for reader's convenience).
 A key ingredient is that for a convergent sequence in the period domain, the corresponding sequence of ALE instantons is convergent with respect to the Gromov-Hausdorff topology.
-The next proposition follows easily from the original construction in \cite{Kro1} (see the proof of Lemma 3.3.). \begin{prop} Take $\zeta \in D_\theta \otimes \R^3$ for some roots $\theta$, and consider a sequence $\{\zeta_j\}$ in $(\h\otimes \R^3)^o$ which converges to $\zeta$.
-Then $\{Y_{\zeta_j}\}$ converges to $Y_{\zeta}$ in the sense of Cheeger-Gromov, i.e. there are open embeddings
+The next proposition follows easily from the original construction in \cite{Kro1} (see the proof of Lemma 3.3.). \begin{prop} Take $\zeta \in H_\theta \subset \h_\C$ for some roots $\theta$, and consider a sequence $\{\zeta_j\}_{j=1}^\infty \subset \h_\C^o$ which converges to $\zeta$.
+Then $\{Y_{\zeta_j}\}_{j=1}^\infty$ converges to $Y_{\zeta}$ in the sense of Cheeger-Gromov, i.e. for any compact subset $K \subset Y^\mathrm{reg}_\infty$ there are open embeddings